S-M-Ammar/S-M-Ammar-ReadyTensor-MultiClass-Classification-FARS-Ensemble-Learner/README.md

 - How to run the model implementation with Docker
 - How to use the inference service (with or without Docker)
 ### Preparing your data
-- If you plan to run this model implementation on your own binary classification dataset, you will need your training and testing data in a CSV format.
+- If you plan to run this model implementation on your own multi-class classification dataset, you will need your training and testing data in a CSV format.
 Also, you will need to create a schema file as per the Ready Tensor specifications.
 The schema is in JSON format, and it's easy to create.
 You can use the example schema file provided in the `examples` directory as a template.
 ### To run locally (without Docker)
 - Create your virtual environment and install dependencies listed in `requirements.txt` which is inside the `requirements` directory.
 - Move the three example files (`titanic_schema.json`, `titanic_train.csv` and `titanic_test.csv`) in the `examples` directory into the `./model_inputs_outputs/inputs/schema`, `./model_inputs_outputs/inputs/data/training` and `./model_inputs_outputs/inputs/data/testing` folders, respectively (or alternatively, place your custom dataset files in the same locations).